SWEG-2016EC-Batch/System32/ETS0892_Makda_Solomon/Printing Patterns 4b.md

 ## Problem Analysis
-The task is to generate various patterns based on user input in C++.
-The user specifies the number of rows and columns, as well as the choice of pattern from a predefined set.
-The available patterns include:
+The program generates various patterns based on user input, using loops for different designs.The available patterns include:

 1. Rectangle of stars.
 2. Square of stars.